OCNet: Object Context Network for Scene Parsing: Introduction

-We further present two extensions: (i) pyramid object context, which performs object context pooling in each region in the spatial pyramid and follows the pyramid design introduced in PSPNet~\cite{zhao2017pyramid}. (ii) atrous spatial pyramid object context, which combines ASPP~\cite{chen2017rethinking} and object context pooling.
-We demonstrate our proposed approaches by state-of-the-art performance on two challenging scene parsing datasets, Cityscapes and ADE20K, and the challenging human parsing dataset LIP.
+We further illustrate two extensions that capture richer context information: (i) pyramid object context, which estimates the object context within each sub-region generated by the spatial pyramid partitions following the PPM~\citep{zhao2017pyramid}. (ii) atrous spatial pyramid object context, which combines ASPP~\citep{chen2017rethinking} with the object context.

+We summarize our main contributions as following: \begin{itemize} \item We present a new object context scheme that explicitly enhances the object information. \item We propose to instantiate the object context scheme with an efficient interlaced sparse self-attention that significantly decreases the complexity compared to the conventional self-attention scheme. \item We construct the OCNet based on three kinds of object context modules and achieve competitive performance on five challenging semantic segmentation benchmarks including Cityscapes, ADE20K, LIP, PASCAL-Context and COCO-Stuff. \end{itemize}